 The outcome couldn’t have been more inevitable for Vance Pearson.
 And it couldn’t have been less welcome for the people ranking above him.
 Last Friday, February 7, Pearson, former regional director for the United Auto Workers and a member of the union’s international board, pleaded guilty in Detroit federal court to conspiracy to embezzle hundreds of thousands of dollars in union funds, enabling him and other UAW officials to live large – or at least larger – for nearly a decade.
 In so doing, he may have brought prosecutors one step closer to bringing charges against former Auto Workers President Gary Jones and his immediate predecessor, Dennis Williams.
 The action follows a probe by the FBI, the IRS, and the U.S. Labor Department’s Office of Labor-Management Standards and Office of Inspector General.

-As Union Corruption Update indicated a couple of weeks ago, Vance Pearson, now 58, a resident of St. Charles, Mo., was a key reason why the U.S. Attorney’s Office in Detroit had concluded that the 400,000-member union operates as a “racketeering enterprise.”
-He and six other UAW members allegedly conspired during 2010-19 to siphon union money for villa rentals, golf equipment, cigars and other indulgences unrelated to union business and to conceal these unauthorized expenses as part of regional conferences.
+As Union Corruption Update indicated a couple of weeks ago, Vance Pearson, now 58, a resident of St. Charles, Mo., was a key reason why the U.S. Attorney’s Office in Detroit has concluded that the 400,000-member union is a “racketeering enterprise.”
+He and six other UAW members allegedly conspired during 2010-19 to siphon union money for villa rentals, golf equipment, cigars and other indulgences unrelated to union business and then to conceal these unauthorized expenses as part of regional conferences.
 Pearson, who in November resigned his post as director of UAW Region 5, initially was charged with embezzlement in September, but was slapped with additional charges on January 6.
 Five co-defendants were listed in the indictment under assumed names.
-A sixth, however, Edward “Nick” Robinson, had been charged in October with obtaining nearly $1.5 million in bogus reimbursements and splitting part of the money with ex-Presidents Jones and Williams.
-Though neither Jones or Williams were charged, the prospect of their indictments in the near future indictments is more real.
-And because the union was called a “racketeering enterprise” in the latest charging document, the prospect of the union being placed under federal supervision also is more likely.
+A sixth, however, Edward “Nick” Robinson, had been charged in October for his role in obtaining around $1.5 million in bogus reimbursements and splitting part of the money with ex-Presidents Jones and Williams.
+Though neither Jones or Williams were charged, the prospect of their indictment has become much more real.
+And because the union has been cited as a “racketeering enterprise,” the prospect of federal supervision also has become more likely.

 The guilty plea of Pearson brings to a dozen the number of former UAW officials and associates convicted in the ongoing three-year investigation of corruption at the UAW, which focused initially on the union’s Fiat Chrysler Department and then on its General Motors Department.
 Three persons in the latter group of cases – Michael Grimes, Jeff Pietrzyk and Joe Ashton – have pleaded guilty and are awaiting sentencing.
 As part of his plea deal, Pearson will forfeit a combined nearly $120,000 from two union funds plus a set of custom golf clubs.